A new class of accelerated regularization methods, with application to bioluminescence tomography: Application to the diffusion-based bioluminescence tomography (BLT)

 \subsection{Background of BLT and a reduced mathematical model}

 In the modern world, biomedical imaging has become extremely important not only for patient care but also for the study of biological structure and function, and for addressing fundamental questions in biomedicine.
 In molecular imaging, small animal organs and tissues are often labeled with reporter probes that generate detectable signals that can be tracked outside a living body.
 This technology has been widely used in clinical medicine for investigating tumorigenesis, cancer metastasis, cardiac diseases, etc. In comparison with traditional biomedical imaging approaches such as X-ray computed tomography, positron emission tomography and ultrasound and magnetic resonance imaging, optical molecular imaging has attracted considerable attention for its cost-effectiveness and performance as it directly reveals molecular and cellular activities sensitively \cite{Du2006}.
-Among various optical molecular imaging techniques, fluoresence molecular tomography \cite{Ntziachristos2002} and bioluminescence tomography (BLT) \cite{Rice2001} are among the most widely used in practice.
+Among various optical molecular imaging techniques, fluoresence molecular imaging \cite{Ntziachristos2002} and bioluminescence imaging (BLI) \cite{Rice2001} are among the most widely used in practice.
 In contrast with fluorescence imaging, there is no inherent tissue autofluorescence generated by external illumination in bioluminescence imaging, which makes it extremely sensitive.
-Since bioluminescence imaging cannot provide information about the distribution of an \emph{in vivo} bioluminescent source, the problem of reconstructing an internal bioluminescent source from the measured bioluminescent signal on the external surface of a small animal stands an essential mathematical problem in BLT \cite{Han2006}.
+However, BLI is primarily qualitative and cannot provide information about the distribution of an \emph{in vivo} bioluminescent source.
+For the problem of reconstructing an internal bioluminescent source from the measured bioluminescent signal on the external surface of a small animal, a quantitative prototype, termed as bioluminescence tomography (BLT), is introduced \cite{Han2006}.

 Bioluminescent photon propagation in biological tissue is governed by the radiative transfer equation (RTE) which has been utilized as the forward model for bioluminescence tomography \cite{Natterer2001}.
 However, the RTE is highly dimensional and presents a serious challenge for its accurate numerical simulations given the current level of development in computer software and hardware.
 Because the mean-free path of the photon is between 500\,nm and 1000\,nm in biological tissues, which is very small compared to the size of a typical object in this context, the predominant phenomenon in BLT is scattering, which provides a diffusion approximation of the RTE by the following reduced mathematical model \cite{Han2006}